Disability Sport & Physical Activity

 In addition to this, we provide open sessions which are available to anybody with a disability, and their siblings or friends.
 These sessions include archery, Easy Rider adapted cycling, doughnutting, fishing and bell boating.
 The Foundation is also able to cater for organisations who would like to take part in corporate activities with a Paralympic twist.

 Finally, we are able to run activities from a variety of facilities across Hertfordshire.
 Activities include archery, basketball, Boccia, dance, Easy Rider adapted cycling, fitness and mobility, team building activities and wheelchair basketball.

-An organisation offering sporting opportunities for people with learning difficulties; their main focus being to offer sport at all levels and for all abilities.
-Hertfordshire has two branches of the Special Olympics; one covering East Herts the other covering St Albans.
+An organisation offering sporting opportunities for people with learning difficulties aged 8+; their main focus being to offer sport at all levels and for all abilities.
+Hertfordshire is lucky to have two excellent branches of the Special Olympics; one in East Herts the other in St Albans.

 Watford FC Community Sports & Education Trust

 The Watford FC Community Sports & Education Trust are delivering the Premier League and BT Disability programme to help offer opportunities for disabled people through sport by embedding a culture of inclusivity across the trust.
 This will ensure that disabled people can access sport or physical activity of their choice, being inspired to be more active, and encouraged to develop their skills and confidence needed to realise their potential.

 To find out further information on the sessions available please visit the Watford FC Community Sports & Education Trust website.